pupilfirst/wd201-scripts/jest/README.md

 ## Text

-[Jest](https://jestjs.io/) is a testing framework that supports testing of React, Node.js, Angular projects.
+[Jest](https://jestjs.io/) is a testing framework that supports testing of React, Node.js and Angular projects.
 We can add jest to our project by running the following command.

 ```sh
 npm install jest --save-dev